Generalization of the Proca Action: The theory of generalized Proca field

-where $A \cdot F$ encodes all the possible contractions between $A$'s and $F$'s.
-For instance the function $f_{2}$ can naturally depend on terms like $A^2 F^2$, $A^2 F^4$, $A^4 F^4$, $A_\mu A_\nu F^{\mu \rho}F_\rho^\nu$..etc while the remaining functions $f_{3,4,5}$ can only depend on $A^2$ since these functions are multiplied by terms which contain derivatives acting on the vector field.
+For instance the function $f_{2}$ can naturally depend on terms like $A^2 F^2$, $A^2 F^4$, $A^4 F^4$, $A_\mu A_\nu F^{\mu \rho}F_\rho^\nu$ ...etc while the remaining functions $f_{3,4,5}$ can only depend on $A^2$ since these functions are multiplied by terms which contain derivatives acting on the vector field.
 These functions do not change the number of propagating physical degrees of freedom since they do not contain any dynamics for the temporal component of the vector field.
 We will comment more on that in section \ref{sec_special_case}.
 The second Lagrangian $\mathcal L_2$ naturally contains the mass $\frac12 m^2 A^2$ and potential terms $V(A^2)$ for the vector field in the function $f_2$.
 In the next section we will illustrate order by order why these interactions give rise to only three propagating degrees of freedom and illustrate the absence of ghost instabilities.
-Note also the appearance of the two free parameters $c_2$ and $d_2$.
-It means that the "vector Galileons" contain more free parameters then the usual scalar Galileon theory.
-The interactions can be also expressed in terms of the Levi-Civita tensors
+Note also the appearance of the three free parameters $c_2$, $d_2$ and $e_2$.
+It means that the vector Galileons contain more free parameters then the usual scalar Galileon theory.
+We would like to mention that the sixth order Lagrangian was first omitted in a previous version of this work, since by then it was imposed that the longitudinal mode should not have any trivial total derivative.
+Getting rid of this condition permitted the construction of the sixth order Lagrangian in \cite{Allys:2015sht}, which was confirmed in \cite{Jimenez:2016isa}.
+An interesting possibility for an infinite series of derivative self-interactions was also discussed in \cite{Allys:2015sht}, which unfortunately trivializes in four dimensions \cite{Jimenez:2016isa}.